vkabatov/Flowlink/IPFIX-NSX.md

     Placement: Works at the NSX Virtual Distributed Switch (VDS) layer.
     Visibility: Provides detailed east-west and north-sout traffic flows to and from VMs.

+IPFIX flow records can be simultaneously generated at both switch and firewall.

 ## Configure IPFIX in NSX